infrabot-io/infrabot/README.md

 ## 🔌 Plugin System

-To add functionality to Infrabot and extend its capabilities, a flexible plugin system is implemented.
+Infrabot is built to be extended.

+🧠 Want to automate server reboots?
+Query databases?
+Deploy services?
+Just write a plugin.

+> 📂 `.plug` files are compiled, serialized via Protocol Buffers, and live independently of the core app.

-Each plugin defines the commandlets Infrabot can execute — and you can include multiple commands in one plugin. 🧩
+Each plugin defines the commandlets Infrabot can execute — and you can include multiple commands in one plugin.

 📎 Check out the [Example Plugins](https://infrabot-io.github.io/documentation/examplescripts.html) to get started.